ReeceGoding/Frustration-One-Year-With-R/README.md

 # General Feelings

 My overall feelings about R are tough to quantify.
-As I mentioned near the start, the ultimate problem with R is the sum of its little problems.
+As I mentioned near the start, its ultimate problem is the sum of its little problems.
 However, if I must speak generally, then I think that the problem with R is that it’s always some mix of the following:

 1. A statistics language with countless useful libraries and an excellent collection of mathematical tools.